Today I set my table small in size though it may be, for an Honored Guest had come to town, and I wanted her to see.

 All the things I cherished most for “special times” to come, were put in place without a trace of clinging to a one.

-Pretty things were everywhere as it was in times of old, but stillness rang within the air and for a moment, I grew cold.
+Pretty things were everywhere as it was in times of old, but stillness rang within the air, and for a moment, I grew cold.

-I put the thought behind me moving bravely towards the task of meeting with my Honored Guest in the absence of my mask.
+I put the thought behind me moving bravely towards the task of meeting with my Honored Guest, in the absence of my mask.

-Although the years had made their mark her beauty still shone through.
+Although the years had made their mark, her beauty still shone through.
 She looked around and sat right down as if it were nothing new.

-Today I set my table silly though the task may be, for an Honored Guest has come to town, and that Honored Guest is me.
+Today I set my table as silly though the task may be, for an Honored Guest has come to town, and that Honored Guest is me.